 Option A: God changed you before you believed — your heart, disposition, spiritual capacity — making belief possible.
 Your faith was a response to sovereign grace and election.

 Option B: You generated saving faith from within yourself.
 Your will pulled itself up by its own bootstraps.
 It believed because it chose to believe, and chose to believe because... it chose to choose.
-The chain has no first link.
-And this will was, by Scripture's own testimony, dead in transgressions and sins.
-A dead thing bootstrapping itself into life.
-A corpse performing CPR on itself.
+The chain has no first link — and the thing doing the lifting was, by Scripture's own testimony, dead in transgressions and sins.
+The bootstraps hang in free fall, with nothing to grab.

 Why Wittgenstein's Insight Matters Here

-Ludwig Wittgenstein exposed "language games" — how words trick us into thinking we understand something when we are confused about grammar.
-He noted we say "I decided to believe" like we say "I decided to stand up" — the grammar is identical, yet they describe utterly different acts.
+Ludwig Wittgenstein spent his life on "language games" — the way grammar bewitches us into treating two utterly different acts as the same because we describe them with the same words.
+Turn that lens on faith and a trick of grammar dissolves.
+We say "I decided to believe" exactly as we say "I decided to stand up," and the matching grammar hides that the two are nothing alike.
 "I decided to stand up" is a genuine act of will.
-"I decided to believe" is a retrospective narration of a process never under your control.
+"I decided to believe" is a retrospective narration of a process that was never under your command.
 You found yourself believing.
-Your brain narrated it afterward as if you commanded it.
+The mind narrated it afterward as though it had given the order.

-Applied to faith: the believing was already underway before your conscious mind narrated the decision.
+Applied to faith: the believing was already underway before your conscious mind stepped up to take the credit.

 Something — or Someone — was composing the symphony before you thought you picked up the pen.